 Have you Been Charged with Interference with Custody in Georgia?

 Family law is one of the most contentious areas of the law as tensions run high when making decisions about children.
 After a divorce, a child custody agreement is developed between the parties to dictate at what times each party has control of the minor child.
 Problems arise when parents do not follow the custody agreement and deny custody to the other party, take the child out of the state of Georgia, or keeping the child longer than their permitted visitation time.
 This is also known as the crime of interference with custody.
-If you or a loved one has been charged with interference with custody, contact Lawson and Berry and their team of experienced Custody Attorneys today.
+If you or a loved one has been charged with interference with custody, contact Lawson and Berry and their team of experienced Custody Attorneys in Georgia today.
 Going against a custody order can have substantial consequences, and it is crucial to seek representation from the beginning to best protect your rights.

 Some people mistakenly refer to the crime of interference with custody as a kidnapping, but the main difference is that kidnapping requires that the taking is against the victim's will.
 Interference with custody does not mean that the child was taken against his or her will.
 A parent could be charged with interference with custody even if the child wanted to stay with that parent or they were bribed to remain with that parent.

 There is also interstate interference with custody, which occurs when a parent removes the child from Georgia without the permission of the legal custodian or keeps the child in another state beyond the time the custodial parent agreed to.